 It’s been quite a while since I’ve done a “normal” post, so here we go, back to basics.

 Say what you want about ABBA – their worthiness of inclusion in the Rock and Roll Hall of Fame, their lack of street cred and all of that, but to be fair, they were the real deal.
-Listen to their music – for 1970s Europop fare, it’s pretty sophisticated stuff, which made their contemporaries like The Carpenters sound like a low-end lounge act.
+Listen to their music – for 1970s Europop fare, it’s pretty sophisticated stuff, which made their contemporaries sound like low-end lounge acts.

 But what most people around here don’t realize, that they were FAR huger internationally than they were in America.
 In the States, they had about about as many charting hits as a mid-level rock band with a similar-length career, say, Survivor (20 Billboard singles each), but everywhere but here, their albums were practically in Michael Jackson Thriller territory.